-- Working in small batches, puree soup in blender until very smooth; return to same pot.
+- Working in small batches, puree soup in blender until very smooth and return to same pot.
 Season with salt and pepper.
 This can be made one day ahead.
 Cool slightly, cover and chill.
 Rewarm over low heat before continuing.

 - Finely grind remaining star anise in spice mill or coffee grinder.
 Ladle soup into bowls.
 Sprinkle with ground star anise.

-As mentioned earlier, star anise tea may help relieve certain illnesses, and if you want to make your own tea, here's what to do:24
+As mentioned, star anise tea may help relieve certain illnesses.
+If you want to brew your own tea, follow this recipe, which features other healthy ingredients:37

-- Anise seed and a pinch of allspice (one crushed star anise = one-half teaspoon crushed anise seed)
+- Anise seed and a pinch of allspice (one crushed star anise is equivalent to one-half teaspoon crushed anise seed)

 - A few drops of anise extract

-Star anise seeds can be steam distilled to produce a pale yellow essential oil with an aroma similar to black licorice.
-Star anise oil's beneficial components are:26
+Star anise seeds can be steam-distilled to produce a pale yellow oil with a licorice-like aroma.39 Their main components are trans-anethole, caryophyllene and limonene.40

 - Pregnant women